 (3) The review officer is subject to the direction of the chief executive officer in conducting the investigation and preparing the summary of investigation and inspection list.

-[Regulation 57 inserted in Gazette 21 Aug 2015 p.
+[Regulation 57 inserted: Gazette 21 Aug 2015 p.
 3329.]

 58. Provision of material to chief executive officer